 Check of vital statistics.

-5,521 villages and discovered 467 errors in the vital statistics as against 6,643 villages with 279 errors in the previous year.
-The number of death entries made in the Vital Statistics Register was unusually large owing to the influenza epidemic; and the mistakes detected were unusually numerous, because several omissions were made by village officials who were themselves ill.
+5,521 villages and discovered 467 errors in the vital statistics as against 6.642 villages with 270 errors in the was unusually large owing to the influenza epidemic; and the mistakes detected were unusually numerous, because several omissions were made by village officials who were themselves ill.

-24. No sanads were issued in Amraoti, while 7 were issued in Akola, 4 in Issue of sanads for land Buldana and 7 in Yeotmal.
-As remarked before, the improvements.
-Buldana and 8 Buldana and 9 in Yeotmal.
+18sue of savads for land Buldana and 7 in Yeotmal.
 As remarked before, the agriculturists in Berar have not yet begun to realize the importance of these sanads.

-VI.-Survey and Settlement Work.
+VI - Survey and Settlement Work.